drivendataorg/scipy_proceedings/papers/drivendata/main.md

 | `european` | Western Europe | Trained on non-jungle ecologies | Finetuned `time_distributed` model | \~13,000 |
 :::

-(frame-selection-approach)=
 #### Frame selection approach

 One of the key technical challenges in working with camera trap videos—rather than still images—is frame selection.
-For datasets of interest, videos were 30 frames per second and typically about 60 seconds.
+For datasets of interest, videos had a frame rate of 30 frames per second and were typically about 60 seconds long.
 Processing every frame as an image for such videos is computationally infeasible.
-Furthermore, animals may only be present in a minority of recorded frames, and processing "blank" frames is wasteful or can potentially degrade performance of downstream tasks.
+Furthermore, animals may only be present in a minority of recorded frames, and selecting frames without the animal degrades the performance of downstream tasks like species classification and depth estimation.

 ::::{figure}
 :label: fig:video-animal-present-examples